At Viridor Limited ("We" or "Viridor") we are committed to protecting and respecting your privacy.

 Our website may contain links to other websites run by other organisations.

-This privacy notice applies only to our website‚ so we encourage you to read the privacy statements on the other websites you visit.
+This privacy notice applies only to the data we gather about you via our website or as described above‚ so we encourage you to read the privacy statements on the other websites you visit.

 12. Who can I contact about my personal data?